Nicole Climanova

 2. Casa Terra, Brazil.
 Architects Bernardes Arquitetura.

-The walls of pigmented concrete are perpendicular to the main axis of the house, and as slices the space into courtyards.
-The tinting in red is non-uniform, which enlivens the interior.
+The walls of pigmented concrete run perpendicular to the main axis of the house, slicing the space into courtyards.
+The red tint is uneven, which enlivens the interior.

 Casa Terra, Brazil.